 - The Federal Reserve also studied the use of credit scoring.
 Although looking at credit scoring to quantify risk posed by a borrower rather than an applicant for insurance or a policyholder, the Federal Reserve said in a report issued at the end of August 2007 that credit scores were predictive of credit risk and were not proxies or substitutes for race ethnicity or gender, underscoring the FTC study.

-- Arkansas: A report from the insurance department shows the impact of insurance scoring on calculations of the final premium in 2011 for some 3.2 million personal lines policies.
-In 43 percent of those policies, the use of credit information resulted in a decrease in the final premium and in 12 percent of cases, it resulted in an increase.
-Credit scoring was a neutral factor—meaning it did not affect the outcome—in the remaining 45 percent of policies.
-Policies for which credit information decreased the premium outnumbered policies for which it increased the premium by 3.4 to 1.
-Of the insurers reporting premium income derived from personal lines insurance, 133 companies writing $2.1 billion in premium used credit information, compared with 46 companies writing more than $39 million in premium that did not.
+- Arkansas: A July 2014 report from the Arkansas insurance department shows the impact of insurance scoring on calculations of the final premium in 2013 for some 3.2 million personal lines policies.
+In 45.2 percent of those policies, the use of credit information resulted in a decrease in the final premium and in 14.4 percent of cases, it resulted in an increase.
+Credit scoring was a neutral factor—meaning it did not affect the outcome—in the remaining 40.4 percent of policies.
+Policies for which credit information decreased the premium outnumbered policies for which it increased the premium by 3.13 to 1.

-- When analyzed by type of insurance policy, the data showed the use of credit scoring impacted more auto insurance policies positively (44.7 percent) than homeowners policies (40.9 percent).
+- When analyzed by type of insurance policy, the data showed that the use of credit scoring impacted more homeowners policies positively (50.2 percent) than auto insurance policies (46 percent).
 The percentage impacted negatively was about the same for both types of policies.
-This is the eighth report issued by the Arkansas Insurance Department as required by the Use of Credit Information in Personal Insurance Act.
-In 2010 about the same number of policyholders saw a decrease in premium.
+This is the tenth report issued by the Arkansas Insurance Department as required by the Use of Credit Information in Personal Insurance Act.
+In 2012 about the same number of policyholders saw a decrease in premium (45 percent) but fewer (13 percent) saw an increase.

 Insurance scores are confidential rankings based on credit history information.
 They are a measure of how a person manages his or her financial affairs.
 People who manage their finances well tend to also manage other important aspects of their lives responsibly, such as driving a car.
 Combined with factors such as geographical area, previous crashes, age and gender, insurance scores enable auto insurers to price more accurately, so that people less likely to file a claim pay less for their insurance than people who are more likely to file a claim.
 For homeowners insurance, insurers use other factors combined with credit such as the home’s construction, location and proximity to water supplies for fighting fires.